Magellol/hacker-news-aggregator/README.md

 # Hacker News Aggregator
-Aggregates the top 30 stories on HackerNews and prints out the top 10 commenters from these stories.
+Aggregates the top 30 stories on HackerNews and prints out the top 10 commenters across these stories.

 ## Installation
 If you wish to run it on your local machine, please follow the steps below: